mustafaaamin/warm-and-random/README.md

-# Partile and Wave Dark Matter Volterra Codes
+# Particle and Wave Dark Matter Volterra Codes

 Mathematica notebooks accompanying a series of papers on particle and wave dark matter.
 Please cite the relevant paper if you use or adapt this code.